jonzjia/dotfiles/README.md

 git clone git@github.com:jonzjia/dotfiles.git dotfiles
 ```
 3. Go into new dotfiles directory.
 4. Run the shell script.
-It will make symlinks of everything in dotfiles
+It will make symlinks for everything in dotfiles.
+It
+   will also move all your old files over to a separate directory.
 ```
 ./make.sh
 ```
+5. Fire up vim and run :BundleInstall
-5. Enjoy Jon Jia's dotfiles
+6. Enjoy Jon Jia's dotfiles